anandarajpandey/losssylesscompressionPHP/README.md

-losssylesscompressionPHP
+Yii PHP loss less (lossyless) compression class
 ========================

-PHP lossy less compression helper class using optiPNG advPNG and advdef.
+PHP lossless (lossyless) compression helper class using optiPNG advPNG and advdef.
 All these component must be installed in the server to use this class.
-Installation of these components can be acheive by just installing advanceMAME: http://sourceforge.net/projects/advancemame/
+Installation of these components can be achieve by just installing advanceMAME: http://sourceforge.net/projects/advancemame/